-It was noted that two out of the twelve monthly status reports were submitted late to the NM Department of Workforce Solutions.
+It was noted that one out of the twelve monthly status reports were submitted late to the NM Department of Workforce Solutions.
+It should be noted that management, as of December 2014, has implemented new procedures to ensure timely submission of all monthly status reports.